 Thanks to rabid paparazzi taking over our Instagram feeds day after day, celebrity’s making a dash at the airport is now a thing to reckon with.
 As Priyanka Chopra puts it, “I feel like home is a plane.”
 And it can get exasperating to be privy to frequent flyers setting off to greener pastures at the blink of an eyelid, to come up roses afterwards nonetheless.
 As for us lesser mortals?
 Unpacking is usually the easy cleanse thereafter a holiday.
 Ridding off suntan, dehydrated skin, puffy eyes, parched lips or lifeless hair is where our real off-loading begins.

-Travel like a star with beauty secrets straight from the travel pros.
+Travel like a star with beauty tips straight from the travel pros.
 Five superstars get talking on all that their vanity case boasts of.
 Now, up for you to snag.
+Bon voyage!

 “My personal trips are about relaxing.
 Since I’ve been exposed to diverse cultures, I find it easy to adjust to new places and gel with new people.
 Also, I always try to look beyond what I have read or heard about a place, to discover something new on my own.”

 “I always carry sunscreen, a balmy gloss, moisturizer, cleanser and a light-weight hair oil to keep my hair frizz-free.”

 “I drink a lot of water and avoid alcohol and sugar-rich, carbonated drinks that are dehydrating in a pressurized environment.
 I try to sleep as much as possible on flights.”